Jaspreetcoder105/Traning-of-15-days-cse/README.md

 | It's highly customizable | It has limited customisation options|
 |linux system is more helpful for programming | On the other hand we can use window for gaming|
 ### 《《And how to install linux on window system》》
+there are few softwares that can run linux OS without annoying window system.
+#### VM ware:
+It is a software that is use to run multiple Virtual machines. it is basically paid software but there are some free verions of it.
+#### Virtual Machine:
+Virtual machine is virtual system that allow to run a OS on it. (eg. linux)
 ## Day-2 (26-june-25):
 ### Booting:
 fBooting is the process of starting a computer and loading the operating system into memory.
 It's the sequence of events that occurs when you power on your computer, from the initial hardware checks to the loading of the operating system